 Here are the file saving settings used in IrfanView for both formats.
 The interface shown is in English, but it is available in multiple languages.

 IrfanView “remembers” the last options used for each single format during the previous save, so in most cases generating the file to be uploaded via the WordPress Media Library is a just a matter of a couple of clicks.

 At the time of the last update of this article, the WebP format is not yet supported by 100% of browsers, you can check the updated data on Can I use.
 You can use the WordPress plugin WebP Converter for Media which shows the visitor a JPG image or the corresponding auto-generated WebP based on browser compatibility.
 Anyway this plugin (and similar ones) does not support Cloudflare so its adoption is incompatible with ours setup.

 So far we have described our image optimization process before publishing.
 If you want to optimize already published images (original and thumbnails generated by WordPress) then read our guide on the subject (still not translated to English, try the one translated by Google Translate)

 On the Shortpixel website we performed the Image Optimization Quick Test for this article page, which is full of images.
 Here is the result:

-General setup criteria: minimal layout, use of plugins only of good quality and if really necessary.
+General setup criteria: minimal layout, using high-quality and only really necessary plugins.

 Avoid: Forminator contact form, which is in constant conflict to Soledad’s internal optimizer and any caching plugin tried.

-Our method is no better than others, but it is possible to apply it with relative simplicity and without incurring excessive expense.
+Our method is no better than others, but can be applied with relative simplicity and without extra costs.
 Optimizing a website is not a technical virtuosity for its own sake.
 The goal is to improve the user experience of visitors and increase the level of appreciation by search engines that are increasingly sensitive to the speed factor.
 Then let us know how it went!

 Feel free to contact us to report any errors, make suggestions or just to say hello.